Markbnj/venv2docker/README.md

 processes (such as a web client) that are running on the host cannot.

-If your image implements a process that you need to connect to from outside you can use the `-p|--ports` option to venv2docker to specify which ports you want to make available to the outside world:
+If your image implements a process that you need to connect to from outside you can use the `--ports` option to venv2docker to specify which ports you want to make available to the outside world:

 `venv2docker --ports=80,443 image_name`